 In 2018, 70% of the offers made by the University of Suffolk, York St John University and the University of Bolton were unconditional.
 In 2019, two in five students in England, Northern Ireland and Wales received an unconditional offer, which is a rise of just over 3% – with conditional unconditional offers being the most common.
-UCAS have indicated that conditional unconditional offers have reduced significantly during the 2020 admissions cycle, but have not published evidence to confirm this.
+UCAS have indicated that conditional unconditional offers have reduced significantly during the 2020 admissions cycle and they've been outlawed by the government for 2020/21 entry.

 How regular are they?

 While the number of unconditional offers made has risen year-on-year, don't assume it’ll always be this way.
 The government has recently taken a dim view of universities making these offers and has issued recommendations for them to change in 2020 and beyond.
-The steep rise in 2019 offers alone made the papers and many organisations are speaking out about the fairness and legality of unconditional offers.
+The steep rise in 2019 offers alone made the media and many organisations speak out about the fairness and legality of unconditional offers.

 Are they actually beneficial?

 If you receive one you should ask yourself why the university making this offer – is it a genuine recognition of your excellent potential, or a pure recruitment strategy to entice more high achieving students?